fossasia/eventyay-tickets/doc/administrator/simple_docker.rst

 We recommend reading about setting `strong encryption settings`_ for your web server.

 Yay, you made it!
-You should now be able to reach pretalx at https://<yourdomain>/orga/ and log in as your newly created superuser.
+You should now be able to reach pretalx at https://<yourdomain>/orga/ and log in as your newly created administrator.
 Set up an event, configure it as needed, and publish your CfP!

 Next Steps: Updates
 -------------------